-Why you should visit it: Serengeti is voted the best African park for 2018/2019 and it’s a greatest lion sanctuary – with 3.000 lions living there.
+Why you should visit it: Serengeti has voted the best African park for 2018/2019 and it’s the greatest lion sanctuary – with 3.000 lions living there.
 If you wish to see that National Geography live – this is a place to be!

 Animals that are often to see: lions, hyenas, jackals, elephants, giraffes, zebras, ostrich, buffalos, spotted hyenas, jackals, cheetahs.

-Best place in park: Place where they used to mine the sand.
+- Best place in the park: Place where they used to mine the sand.
 You can stop and just listen to the sounds of nature.
 Amazing!
-Beside that, NCAA is unique place where you can see animals and people close to each other.
+Besides that, the NCAA is a unique place where you can see animals and people close to each other.

 Animals that are often to see: Water buffalo swimming in the swamp, over 300 bird species including storks and flamingos, hippos, baboons, zebras, gnus, wildebeests, African buffalo, gazelles, and tree-climbing lion.

-Best place in park: Lake Manyara as the heart of the park with amazing view on all animals.
+Best place in the park: Lake Manyara as the heart of the park with an amazing view on all animals.
 Enjoy your lunch here while looking at the shimmering water.

 Why you should visit it: If you want to see animals by the water, swimming, drinking or playing – this is the place with the most amazing view!
-This park is famous of tree climbing lions so with a little bit of luck, you can see them.
+This park is famous for tree-climbing lions so with a little bit of luck, you can see them.

 Scenery: middle bush and a lot of trees – Thorny acacia and baobab as the most famous here!